cocohomelab/cocohomelab/Infrastructure_Fundamental..md

   - Is the port open machine?
   - Firewall or proxy involved?
   - Does it stop at hop?
+- Advanced
+  - Why does traceroute show * * *?
+  - Router is:
+    - Blocking ICMP
+    - Rate-limiting
+    - Or not responding to TTL expiry

+🚫 Trap: “The router is down”

 - To Ask/Think:
   - how to test connection?
   - How to test latency?